ManicMiners/docs/_pages/ScriptingStructure.md

 ## Order of coordinates

-All events that use row, col are always row first followed by col. Row maps to Y and col maps to X. This will confuse those that would expect the normal order of X,Y used in most vector and graphics system.
+All events that use row, col are always row first followed by col. Row maps to Y and col maps to X. This will confuse those that would expect the normal order of X,Y used in most vector and graphics systems.
 The level editor always shows coordinates as row,col.

 Remember - everything that uses coordinates ALWAYS use row,col.